Andrew Fisher: Prime minister, 1910–1913

 A land tax, aimed at breaking up big estates and give wider scope for small-scale farming, was also introduced, while coverage of the Arbitration system was extended to agricultural workers, domestics, and federal public servants.
 In addition, the age at which women became entitled to the old-age pension was lowered from sixty-five to sixty.
 The introduction of the maternity allowance was a major reform, because it enabled more births to be attended by doctors, thus leading to reductions in infant mortality rates.
+However, the maternity allowance was only available to white women, with the legislation barring "women who are Asiatic, or are aboriginal natives of Australia, Papua or the Pacific Islands" in line with the racial exclusions in the old-age pension.
 Compulsory preference to trade unionists in federal employment was also introduced, while the Seaman's Compensation Act of 1911 and the Navigation Act of 1912 were enacted to improve conditions for those working at sea, together with compensatory arrangements for seamen and next of kin.
 Eligibility for pensions was also widened.
 From December 1912 onwards, naturalised residents no longer had to wait three years to be eligible for a pension.
 That same year, the value of a pensioner's home was excluded from consideration when assessing the value of their property.

 Fisher wanted additional Commonwealth power in certain areas, such as the nationalisation of monopolies.
 A constitutional referendum was initiated in 1911 which aimed to increase the federal government's legislative powers over trade and commerce and over monopolies.
 Both questions were defeated, with around 61 per cent voting 'No'.
 The Fisher government made another attempt, holding a referendum in 1913 which asked for greater federal powers over trade and commerce, corporations, industrial matters, trusts, monopolies, and railway disputes.
 All six questions were defeated, with around 51 per cent voting 'No'.
 At the 1913 election, the Commonwealth Liberal Party, led by Joseph Cook, defeated the Labor Party by a single seat.